isc-projects/kea/doc/guide/dhcp4-srv.rst

              }

-If there are multiple classes defined and an incoming packet is matched to multiple classes, the class which is evaluated first is used.
+If there are multiple classes defined and an incoming packet is matched to multiple classes, the class that is evaluated first is used.

    **Note**